madskristensen/SpaTemplatePack/README.md

 ---------------------------------------

 A template pack containing ASP.NET Core SPA templates for Angular, Aurelia, React, Knockout and Vue.js.
+The templates are the [ASP.NET Core JavaScript Services templates](https://github.com/aspnet/JavaScriptServices)

 See the [change log](CHANGELOG.md) for changes and road map.